nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 **In this lab, we will walk through a Nutanix Objects deployment and learn how to create, access, and manage buckets.**

-For more information on Objects, please visit our [website](http://www.nutanix.com/products/objects) or send an [e-mail](objects@nutanix.com) to contact the Nutanix Objects team!

 ## Lab Setup

 This lab requires applications provisioned as part of the Windows Tools VM which is pre-deployed for you.